olekhshch/boardlist-app/README.md

 # Description

 Pet project inspired by the Monday application.
-Helps with creating of customizable lists of items.
+It is a customizable list-making app, designed to help users easily organize and manage tasks and projects.

 ## Demonstration